From contemporary Navajo to fashion forward designs, Kee inspired from traditional roots....

-A second generation Navajo silversmith, ANTHONY KEE celebrates a new and lively era of jewelry designers.
-Reared in Scottsdale, Arizona; Anthony follows a traditional family line of noted craftsmen, in a not so traditional vein.
+A second generation Navajo silversmith, ANTHONY KEE celebrates this new era of jewelry design.
+Reared in Scottsdale, Arizona; Anthony follows a traditional family line of noted craftsmen, with an immense appreciation of the past that translates to the wonderful possibilities that lay ahead.

 As a toddler, Anthony spent many afternoons at the "White Hogan", a world renown source of fine Navajo Indian jewelry, where his father George and uncles hand fabricated wonderful silver treasures.
 It was there that the essence of Navajo jewelry craftsmanship introduced its influence upon him.